A Guide to the Citizen Complaint Process

 The Cheyenne Police Department is dedicated to protecting the rights of all citizens, regardless of race, age, sex, nationality, religion or political preference.
 We consider the protection of individual rights to be of extreme importance and for that reason, we have established safeguards within our department to discourage abuses of authority by police employees.
 Complaints relating to police employee abuses are taken very seriously and are carefully investigated.

-If any citizen feels a police employee has acted in a manner which is abusive or unprofessional, I urge you to report the matter to a police supervisor.
-Included in this brochure is information explaining our complaint process.
+If any citizen feels a police employee has acted in a manner which is abusive or unprofessional, we urge them to report the matter to a police supervisor.
+The following information outlines the CPD's complaint process.
 Our creed is to work in cooperation with the community to prevent crime and defend the rights of all.
 You assist us in accomplishing this mission when you contact us regarding what you consider to be improper police conduct.

 It is the policy of the Cheyenne Police Department to investigate all complaints against the department or its employees.
 This ensures the integrity of the department while protecting the rights and interest of both citizens and department members.